 - Exercise: Physical activity helps divert your attention away from thoughts that cause anxiety as well as trigger changes in brain chemistry that help keep anxiety at bay.

 - Yoga: In addition to being a form of exercise, yoga is also a relaxation technique.
 It’s been shown to promote general wellness, mood, and mental and emotional health as well as help people manage symptoms of anxiety.

 - Connect with a mental health professional: A doctor, psychologist, psychiatrist, or licensed clinical social worker can talk to you about your anxiety symptoms and family and medical history, and provide a diagnosis, if needed.

 - Discuss your treatment options: Your mental health specialist may recommend lifestyle changes, medication, psychotherapy, hormone therapy, or a combination.
 Since anxiety may subside once menopause ends, your specialist may also help you manage a timeline for your treatment.

 - Find treatments that work for you: Listen to your body, paying attention to the treatments it responds to well.
 With the help of your medical provider or therapist, create a treatment plan that works best for you.

-Are you experiencing other symptoms that you want to better understand and learn how to treat and manage them?
+Are you experiencing other symptoms that you want to better understand?
 Check out our following guides:

 Disclaimer: This information isn’t a substitute for professional medical advice, diagnosis, or treatment.
 You should never rely upon this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.